-The Kayenne Video Production Center has that name because it is more than just a video switcher.
-For example, a Kayenne system is also able to control a variety of external devices.
+The Kayenne K-Frame Video Production Center has that name because it is more than just a video switcher.
+For example, a Kayenne K-Frame system is also able to control a variety of external devices.

-Devices can be associated with Kayenne sources, via source definition.
-Three types of Kayenne source definitions are available:
+Devices can be associated with sources, via source definition.
+Three types of source definitions for the Kayenne K-Frame are available:

-- Direct (used for standard video and key inputs, not for external interfaces, as explained in Direct Source Definition on page 161), - Device (used for DDR and VTRs).
+- Direct (used for standard video and key inputs, not for external interfaces, as explained in Direct Source Definition on page 127), - Device (used for DDR and VTRs).
 These devices can be controlled via Ethernet or serial port using various protocols.
 Each device uses a Device Definition that specifies the control mechanism. - Router (used with an external routing system).
-This type permits the assignment of an external routing system destination to that Kayenne source.
-Once assigned, different external routing system sources can be routed to that destination with the Kayenne system.
-It is also possible to associate a router source to a device, to allow machine control of that source whenever it is selected on the Kayenne Control Panel.
+This type permits the assignment of an external routing system destination to that source.
+Once assigned, different external routing system sources can be routed to that destination with the system.
+It is also possible to associate a router source to a device, to allow machine control of that source whenever it is selected on the Kayenne K-Frame Control Panel.

-Kayenne serial ports can also be used to control PBus configured external devices.
+Serial ports can also be used to control PBus configured external devices.

-GPI outputs can be configured to provide relay closure control of hard-wired external devices from the Kayenne system.
+GPI outputs can be configured to provide relay closure control of hard-wired external devices from the Kayenne K-Frame system.

-In addition, external control of a Kayenne system is possible using GPI input connections, and by configuring an Editor with a Kayenne serial port.
+In addition, external control of a Kayenne K-Frame system is possible using GPI input connections, and by configuring an Editor with a serial port.